main dishes sardinian

 What does istuvada mean?

-In the source tradition it refers to a dish that is tired down or settled after baking.
-The pasta is cooked first, then dressed, weighted by fat and cheese, and finished in the oven until it firms up.
+Here it refers to a dish that settles and firms after baking.
+I cook the pasta first, dress it with fat and cheese, and finish it in the oven until it holds together.

 Can I replace the lard with olive oil?